Appointments: 919.232.4700

 Lateral views of the knee.
 The left image is from a MRI.
 The right from an x-ray.
 Much more detail is available from the MRI.

-In addition, MRI can vividly show fluid collections in and outside the joint, soft tissue swelling, and swelling within the bone itself that may be the result of a bone bruise or stress fracture.
+In addition, MRI is accurate in demonstrating fluid collections in and outside the joint, soft tissue swelling, and swelling within the bone itself that may be the result of a bone bruise or stress fracture.
 Loose fragments of cartilage or bone within the joint are also readily seen.
 A knee MRI is common for pre-operative planning in the case of advanced arthritis which could require a total knee replacement.

 In addition to helping diagnosis chronic problems, a knee MRI can be extremely helpful if there is: